larssb/HealOps/Temp/Documentation.md

-# Deploying/Installing HealOps

-1 When deploying HealOps to a node you will need to deploy:

-    * The specific HealOps package for the IT Service/Entity you want to monitor and heal.
-    * The HealOps module itself.

 ## Fixing failed states based on HealOps triggered alarms

     * Why not use the *.Tests.ps1 files, that "X" IT service/Entity is tested via, when you have had to manually remediate a failed IT service/Entity?
 You guessed it!
 That question was rhetorical.
 Of course you should.
 E.g.